Explosive Evolution! Greymon (JP)

-Mimi: “I thought it’d be kind of fun to see how far we could get without one!
+Mimi: “I thought it might be kind of fun to see how far we could get without one.
 Besides, it’s broken.”

 Yamato: “But I don’t know if those will be useful from now on.”

-Sora: “That’s true.
-Or I guess we could barbeque some telephones!”
+Sora: “That’s true, or I guess we could barbecue some telephones.”

 Joe: “Hey!
-Don’t you know it’s rude to interrupt someone while they’re on the telephone?”
+Don’t you know it’s rude to interrupt someone when they’re on the telephone?”

 Palmon: “Think he likes ya!”

 Mimi: “No way!”

 Please stop trying to matchmake the children.
 They are children.
 Thank you.

 Jou: “Mimi, you’re in charge of the emergency rations!
 You need to take it seriously!”

 Joe: “Mimi, you have got to stop thinking of yourself and do something to help somebody else for once!
 Take a little responsibility!”